Atavists: Stories

 Giới thiệu tác giả

 Lydia Millet is the author of A Children’s Bible, a finalist for the National Book Award and a New York Times Top Ten book of the Year.
-Her story collection Love in Infant Monkeys was a Pulitzer Prize finalist.
-She holds a master’s degree in environmental economics and works at the Center for Biological Diversity.
+Her first work of short fiction, Love in Infant Monkeys, was a finalist for the Pulitzer Prize in 2010; her second, Fight No More (2018), won an American Academy of Arts and Sciences short fiction award.
+Ativists is her third work of short fiction.
+She lives outside Tucson, Arizona.

 Đọc thông tin